ASD-Blueprint/desktop.gov.au/program/engagement/deploy.md

     * Discontinue the process (exit).
 ---

+---
+layout: engagement
+title: Engagement
+timeline:
+- title: Step 1 - Review the blueprint
+  body: |
+    The customer agency [reviews the blueprint](/blueprint/), understanding the general overview, benefits, and what it offers them.
+- title: Step 2 - Request support
+  body: |
+    The customer agency contacts Protected Utility at [protectedutility@dta.gov.au](mailto:protectedutility@dta.gov.au) with an [initial request email]().
+- title: Step 3 - Initial workshop
+  body: |
+    The DTA organises an initial workshop with representatives from the customer agency to understand their sponsorship arrangements, high level strategy, business need, budget, and governance.
+There may be multiple initial workshops.
+- title: Decision point - Undertake discovery?
+  body: |
+    Based on the initial workshop, the DTA and the customer agency may determine one of the following options:

+    * Undertake a 4-8 week [discovery phase]() to greater understand strategy, the ICT environment, risks, and processes, and understand the agency's business readiness to use the blueprint.
+    * Undertake a [change management and planning]() phase to transition to using the blueprint from a people, change, and process perspective.
+    * Undertake a [change management and planning]() phase to transition to using the blueprint from a people, change, and process perspective.
+    * Discontinue engagement with the PU and manage their own ICT services under a 'Do It Yourself'

+    The DTA will provide a [Letter of Intent]() to formalise the agreement.
+---

 ## About

 During deploy, the customer implements Microsoft Office 365.
 Often, a vendor is required to assist the customer through this process.
 A second approach to market may be required to procure technical and organisational change management (OCM) services to accomplish the transition.